Last Updated on October 10, 2023 by Editorial Team

 - About 10% is children are suffering from specific learning disabilities such as Dyslexia, Dyscalculia – Science Daily

-Of these learning difficulties, a few are such that stay undiagnosed behind others that show similar symptoms.
+Of these learning difficulties, a few are such that stay undiagnosed behind others who show similar symptoms.
 Dyscalculia is one such learning disorder.
 I have covered it extensively in various articles on this platform and now I intend to move deeper and give an insight into the specific number learning difficulties, such as number sequencing, faced by dyscalculic children.

 Dyscalculia, as is established quite evidently, interferes with the ability to find the relation between numbers, sequence numbers correctly, identify patterns, or have an understanding of spatial parameters of any setting, as per the study on Developmental Dyscalculia, by Ladislav Kosc.